Benchmarking Duplog

 Another suggestion on the internet was to batch message acknowledgements.
 That added another modest gain in performance.

 Finally, I tried enabling an unlimited prefetch count size.
 It is clear that caching as many messages as possible does improve performance, but it comes at the cost of fairness and adaptability.
-Luckily, neither of those characteristics is important for this application, so I’ve left it that way, along with re-enabling queue durability, whose performance hit, I think, is a fair trade off for message persistence.
+Luckily, neither of those characteristics is important for this application, so I’ve left it that way, along with re-enabling queue durability, whose performance hit, I think, is a fair trade-off for message persistence.
 I also reconfigured acknowledgements to fire every second rather than every 50 messages.
 Not only does that guarantee that successfully processed messages will get acknowledged sooner or later, it spaces out ACKs even more under normal operation, which boosted the performance yet again to around 6,000 messages per second.

 So is 6,000 messages per second any good?
 Well, if you just throw a bunch of UDP datagrams at rsyslog (installed on the same servers as above), it turns out that it can take in about 25,000 messages per second without doing any processing.
 It is definitely reasonable to expect that the additional overhead of queueing and hashing in Duplog will have a significant impact.
 It is also important to note that these numbers are sustained while RabbitMQ is being written to and read from simultaneously.
 If you slow down or stop message production, Duplog is able to burst closer to 10,000 messages per second.
 The queueing component makes the whole system fairly tolerant of sudden spikes in logging.

 For another perspective, suppose each syslog message averages 128 bytes (a reasonable, if small, estimate), then 6,000 messages per second works out to 66 GB per day.
-For comparison, I’ve calculated that all of the enterprise Unix systems under my group at UMD produce only 3 GB per day.
+For comparison, I’ve calculated that all of the enterprise Unix systems in my group at UMD produce only 3 GB per day.

 So as it stands now I think that Duplog performs well enough to work in many environments.
 I do expect to see better numbers on better hardware.
 I also think that there is plenty of optimization that can still be done.
 And in the worst case, I see no reason why this couldn’t be trivially scaled out: divide messages among multiple RabbitMQ queues to better take advantage of SMP.
 This testing definitely leaves me feeling optimistic.